jsanfil/hidden-adventures-server/deploy/README.md

 - if `AUTH_TOKEN` is provided, the smoke script also calls `GET /api/auth/bootstrap`
 - if `HANDLE_CLAIM_TOKEN` and `HANDLE_TO_CLAIM` are both provided, the smoke script can attempt `POST /api/auth/handle`

-The write-path check is opt-in because it mutates user state and requires a dedicated disposable staging account.
+The write-path check is opt-in because it mutates user state and requires a dedicated disposable smoke-environment account.

 Run it with: